AirGibson/RocmStableDiffusion/README.md

 ```

 ## Get the project, tune the image, and Build your Docker images
-Obtain the project using git and change into the project directory of your choice, then review the entrypoint.sh file to add any options you may need for your particular setup.
+Retrive the code for this project using git and change into the project directory of your choice where you would like to build this (your Home directory is suggested below), then review the entrypoint.sh file to add any options you may need for your particular setup.
 ```
 cd ~
 git clone https://github.com/AirGibson/RocmStableDiffusion
 cd ./RocmStableDiffusion/automatic1111
 ```

-Once you're ready, build the docker image.
+Once you are ready, build the docker image.
 ```
 docker build -t airgibson/rocmautomatic1111:1.0 .
 ```

 ## Set Up Volume Folders
 Create a directory structure for accessing the necessary AUTOMATIC1111 folders such as models, output, etc... so that they can be mounted as volumes.
+If you use a different pattern for these, please adjust your volume mounts accordingly in your docker-compose or docker run statements.
 ```
 mkdir -p ~/sd/output
 mkdir ~/sd/extensions